How to Make a Schedule?

 4. Prioritize Important Tasks

-One of the most common advises we hear when making a sample schedule is to "swallow your morning frog."
+One of the most common advice we hear when making a sample schedule is to "swallow your morning frog."
 Figuratively, morning frogs refer to the most challenging task of the day.
 Difficult tasks are intimidating.
 It would be wise to get rid of them first so you can proceed to accomplish the remaining tasks with ease.

 5. Give Time for Leisure